 Ending the Grizzly Hunt

-For over a decade, Raincoast has lead the campaign to stop the trophy hunting of grizzlies.
-Read about our past successes and the vision ahead.
+For more than a decade, Raincoast led the campaign to stop the trophy hunting of grizzlies.
+In 2006, we began purchasing the rights to commercial hunting territories.

 Advancing grizzly science and knowledge of bear – salmon ecosytems